barbagroup/cuIBM/README.md

     > cuibm

 The biggest cases (for the gliding snake) requires a GPU device with at least 4GB of memory.

+To test an example on a smaller number of time steps, you can change the value of the parameters `nt` in the input file `simParams.yaml` of the example directory.
+(Note that the flow solution is saved every `nsave` time steps which value can be changed in the same input file.)

 ---